“What we’re doing is not just building a building, but we’re building a neighborhood in the sky.”

-High-rise Living: Innovative designs for an iconic structure
+High-rise Living: Innovative and economic design for an iconic structure

-DCI is proud to play a key role in a tower that will be a fixture of the Austin skyline for generations.
-At more than 60 stories and at least 675-ft tall, The Independent will be the tallest building ever built in the city and will redefine urban living in downtown Austin.
+DCI is proud to have played a key role in a tower that will be a fixture of the Austin skyline for generations.
+At more than 60 stories and at least 675-ft tall, The Independent is one of the taller residential concrete buildings west of the Mississippi.
+Once completed, the high-rise will redefine urban living in downtown Austin.

 - Resident comfort during high-wind events was a central design goal.
-A fire suppression tank at the roof will be configured to perform as a tuned liquid damper, cutting down on accelerations from large gusts of wind.
+A pre-fabricated fiberglass fire suppression tank on Level 62 performs as a tuned liquid damper tank, cutting down on accelerations from large gusts of wind.

 - The building’s unique architectural design features multiple cantilevered floor plates that resemble unevenly stacked blocks.
-LAM+DCI was able to configure the steel-framed bracing for a large mechanical wind screen on the roof to also act as an outrigger, providing additional stiffness to the building’s core without significant added cost or materials.
+LAM+DCI configured the steel-framed bracing for a large mechanical wind screen on the roof level to also act as an outrigger, providing additional stiffness to the building’s core without significant added cost or materials.

 - 2017 Design Award from American Architecture, “Tall Buildings/Architectural Design” category